Hamiltonian analysis of Mimetic gravity with higher derivatives: Introduction

-The aim of this paper is to identify the number of DOFs for an extended mimetic model \eqref{S2} which is slightly different from \eqref{S0}.
-As we shall see, generally such kind of theories has 4 DOFs, of which 3 are propagating and one is non-propagating and will be eliminated in the unitary gauge.

 The paper is organized as follows.
-In the next section, we perform the full Hamiltonian analysis for the mimetic model with a general higher derivative function and show the DOFs is 3 which is consistent with the previous result of the Hamiltonian analysis at perturbation level in \cite{Firouzjahi:2017txv}.
-In section 3, the full Hamiltonian analysis for the extended mimetic gravity with higher derivatives directly couples to the Ricci scalar is performed in both Einstein frame and Jordan frame, and we find 4 DOFs in general.
-To clarify the confusion why only 3 DOFs show up at the cosmological perturbation level, we also perform the Hamiltonian analysis in the unitary gauge where only 3 DOFs appear.
-Finally, we give a simple example where the rank of the Dirac matrix is gauge dependent in section 4 followed by conclusion and discussions in section 5.
-A special case of mimetic gravity with higher derivative terms is discussed in the Appendix.
+In the next section, we perform the full Hamiltonian analysis for the first type of mimetic model, where the general function of the higher derivative of the mimetic field is includes and the Ricci scalar only couples to a function of the mimetic field, and show the number of DOFs is three, which is consistent with the previous result of the Hamiltonian analysis at perturbation level in \cite{Firouzjahi:2017txv}.
+In section \ref{sec3}, the full Hamiltonian analysis for the extended mimetic gravity with higher derivatives directly couples to the Ricci scalar is performed in both Einstein frame and Jordan frame, and we find four DOFs in general.
+To clarify the confusion why only three DOFs show up at the cosmological perturbation level, we also perform the Hamiltonian analysis in the unitary gauge where only three DOFs appear.
+Finally, we give a simple example where the rank of the Dirac matrix is gauge dependent in section \ref{example} followed by conclusion and discussions in section \ref{conclusion}.
+Lastly, a special case of mimetic gravity with higher derivative terms is discussed in the Appendix.